koiosonline/literature/blockchain/blockchain-level-2/bc-2-2-2-1-the-crypto-flower-leaf-1-proof-of-work.md

 Also possible: didn't we dazzle your mind?
 Let us try again with the ECDSA in the next session!

+## Portfolio assignment 2.2.2.1 Proof of Work

+**OPTIONAL**

+Download a Bitcoin miner (https://www.easyminer.net/Downloads/) and try to start mining on your own PC.
+Post your hashrate in the Discord channel.

 ## Further readings

 * [Blockchain Demo Anders](https://andersbrownworth.com/blockchain/blockchain)